MERNCraft/Nail-It/docs/md/21-Using-the-Debugger.md

 ## Stepping through the script

-1. Click on the Step Over button in the Control Panel
+1. Click on the Step Over button in the Control Panel, or press the shortcut key `F10`.

 ![The Step Over button in the Control Panel](images/StepOverButton.webp)